elopio/docs/source/includes/_callbacks.md

 // prints 9999.495000000000000001

 /**
 * Send 50 cash to 0xdb719489b265c4221cfd78852a616a9bbf9168fa.
 Because this
 * submits a transaction to the network, it can only be done asynchronously.
+It also needs to be signed.
 */
+// the privateKey buffer of the sending account const privateKey = <Buffer ...>;

 augur.api.Cash.transfer({
+  _signer: privateKey,
   to: "0xdb719489b265c4221cfd78852a616a9bbf9168fa",
   value: 50,
   onSent: sent => console.log(sent),
   onSuccess: success => console.log(success),
   onFailed: failed => console.log(failed)
 });
-// Printed almost immediately; the callReturn field is the sendCash method's
+// Printed almost immediately; the callReturn field is the transfer method's
 // return value.
 If the transaction was sent successfully, callReturn will
 // be the amount of cash sent. txHash (the transaction hash) uniquely
 // identifies this transaction, and can be used to look it up.
 Sent: {
   txHash: '0xd5743b5b3bfdec989692b69d68fd8c979120e82cd199fdd80cff36dba42befbe',